 It is therefore advisable to check your bookmaker’s rules, which are normally published on their website.
 The bonus settings for a particular bookmaker don’t change very often, so you should only need to check these settings against the rules when you switch between different bookmakers, although they are quite often the same.

-The value of the Include Bonus option is automatically saved in a cookie whenever it changes, as long as cookies are enabled for your browser.
+The value of the Include Bonus option is automatically saved in local storage whenever it changes, as long as cookies and other site data are enabled for your browser.
 If for example, you primarily place ‘Lucky’ bets on sports, or markets, that don’t qualify for a bonus, it means that you won’t need to remember to change this option from the initial default Yes value, every time you visit the website.

 The final step before calculating the bet return, is to enter all the selection details:-